Aïda Ballmann: Career

 Shortly after, she was awarded best actress at the Festivalito for Perséfone and received the Leoncio Morales Award for her contribution to the culture of her native island.

-She participated in Spanish series such as “Lo que Escondían sus Ojos”, “El Tiempo entre Costuras", “Águila Roja", “Brigada de Fenómenos" and "Malviviendo" and starred in various Spanish and international feature films.
-Among them: “La Velocidad de nuestros Pensamientos” by Nacho Chueca, the German production “Die Insel” by Lars Ostmann, “El Gigante y la Sirena” by Roberto Chinet, “Atlánticas” by Guillermo García López, “The Europeans” by Víctor García León or “Gleich” by Jeniffer Castañeda.
+She participated in series such as Operación Barrio Inglés, Una vida menos en Canarias, Endlich Witwer, Crossfire, Lo que escondían sus ojos, El Tiempo entre Costuras, Águila Roja, Brigada de Fenómenos and Malviviendo and starred in various Spanish and international feature films.
+Among them: La Velocidad de nuestros Pensamientos by Nacho Chueca, the German production Die Insel by Lars Ostmann, El Gigante y la Sirena by Roberto Chinet, Atlánticas by Guillermo García López, The Europeans by Víctor García León, Gleich by Jeniffer Castañeda, The metamorphosis of Narcissus, by the Iranian director Hamed Alizadeh or L´avia i el foraster by Sergi Miralles.

-Of her short films, “Five Minutes” by Genesis Lence stands out.
+Of her short films, Five Minutes by Genesis Lence and co-starred with her sister Serai Ballmann, stands out.
 Its world premiere was at the Short Film Corner section of the 74th Cannes Film Festival.
-She co-starred it with her sister Serai Ballmann.
+For this work she was nominated best actress at VIFA 2022.

-Her debut as a director and Producer was with the documentary “Sand Path", screened at more than forty festivals, in which she talks about interculturality.
+Her debut as a director and producer was with the documentary Sand Path, screened at more than forty festivals, in which she talks about interculturality.